PredatorFeesh/PointMe-/README.md

 First, install all the pip files.
 To do this, type pip3 install -r requirements.txt.
 Next, you need to set up the database.

 If you get a database error, make sure mysqldb actually installed for Python3 (and make sure your sql server is active).
 Install with `pip3 install mysqlclient` <br />

-### Enviroment Variables

-TODO.
-Not needed at the moment.

 ### Database